 Overview of the Conflict Minerals Rule

 On August 22, 2012, the United States Securities and Exchange Commission (SEC) adopted Rule 13p-1 under the Securities Exchange Act of 1934, as required by Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-Rule 13p-1 and Form SD adopted pursuant to that rule, which are together commonly referred to as the Conflict Minerals Rule, require public companies to determine whether tin, tantalum, tungsten or gold are contained in the products that they manufacture or contract to manufacture and, if they are contained in the products, whether they are necessary to their functionality or production.
+Rule 13p-1 and Form SD adopted pursuant to that rule, which are together commonly referred to as the Conflict Minerals Rule, require public companies to determine whether tin, tantalum, tungsten, or gold are contained in the products that they manufacture or contract to manufacture and, if they are contained in the products, whether they are necessary to their functionality or production.
 If so, the company must take steps to determine and make specified disclosures concerning, among other things, the source of the minerals.
 Heightened due diligence and reporting is required by the rule to the extent that the conflict minerals originate in the Democratic Republic of the Congo (DRC) or one of its adjoining countries.

-The rule is intended to reduce a significant source of funding for armed groups that are committing human rights abuses particularly in the eastern DRC.
+The rule is intended to reduce a significant source of funding for armed groups that are committing human rights abuses, particularly in the eastern DRC.

 Companies Affected by the Rule

 The rule potentially applies to all SEC reporting companies other than investment companies.
-All companies that file reports with the SEC under Section 13(a) or 15(d) of the Exchange Act, including foreign private issuers, emerging growth companies, smaller reporting companies and voluntary filers are subject to the rule.
+All companies that file reports with the SEC under Section 13(a) or 15(d) of the Exchange Act, including foreign private issuers, emerging growth companies, smaller reporting companies, and voluntary filers are subject to the rule.
 The rule, however, does not apply to OTCQX International and other issuers that are exempt from Exchange Act reporting pursuant to Rule 12g3-2(b) under the Exchange Act.
 The rule applies to not only the public registrant, but also to all of its consolidated subsidiaries.
-In this chapter, the term “company” generally refers to a company and its consolidated subsidiaries.
+In this article, the term “company” generally refers to a company and its consolidated subsidiaries.

-Mining activities are not covered by the rule, and companies engaged solely in activities commonly associated with mining, such as transporting, crushing and milling ore, do not have any reporting obligations under the rule.
+Mining activities are not covered by the rule, and companies engaged solely in activities commonly associated with mining, such as transporting, crushing, and milling ore, do not have any reporting obligations under the rule.

 Given the broad applicability and scope of the rule, even if a public company ultimately does not have a reporting obligation under the rule, it first must still determine whether it uses conflict minerals in a way that triggers the application of the rule.